microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem/ControllersPointersAndFocus.md

 ## Controllers

-Controllers representations of a physical controller (6-degree of freedom, articulated hand, etc).
+Controllers are representations of a physical controller (6-degree of freedom, articulated hand, etc).
 They are created by device managers, and are responsible for communicating with the corresponding underlying system and translating that data into MRTK-shaped data and events.